Revanthkolla16/Ignite-15/README.md

 ## Migration Note
 > **Note:** The app was fully migrated from vanilla HTML/CSS/JS to a modern React + Tailwind stack for maintainability, scalability, and a much improved user experience.
 All previous bug fixes and enhancements are preserved in this documentation for historical context.

----

-## Additional Notes from Legacy README

-### Overview
-This is a modern, responsive shopping cart web application built with HTML, CSS, and JavaScript.
-The project was refactored and enhanced using AI tools to ensure a clean, modular, and maintainable codebase, with a focus on UI/UX and cross-device compatibility.

-### How to Run (Legacy)
-1. Clone or download the repository.
-2. Open `src/index.html` in any modern web browser.
-3. No build step or server is required; all logic is client-side.

-### Optional Features for Future Work (Legacy)
-- Product filtering by price or category.
-- Cart item quantity adjustment and removal (already implemented in modal).
-- Checkout simulation and order summary.
-- Product images and more detailed descriptions.

----

 For any questions or suggestions, feel free to reach out!